Learn to Hunt

 Please refer to the MS4 Permittees webpage (linked above) for a list of MS4 permit holders in Iowa.

-For coverage under a general storm water discharge permit, a properly completed Notice of Intent must be submitted to DNR and an authorization approved and issued by the Department prior to the start of operations or soil disturbing activities as specified in 567-64.3(4)"b" of the Iowa Administrative Code.
+For coverage under a general storm water discharge permit, a complete Notice of Intent must be submitted to DNR and an authorization approved and issued by the Department prior to the start of operations or soil disturbing activities, as specified in 567-64.3(4)"b" of the Iowa Administrative Code.

-For an individual NPDES permit, and application must be submitted 180 days prior to the start of operation.
+For an individual NPDES permit, an application must be submitted 180 days prior to the start of operation.